 c.
 An individual with access to nonpublic confidential information about contests.

 d.
-Professional athlete whose performance may be used to determine the outcome of a contest, in the sport in which that professional athlete competes.
+Professional athlete or officiate whose performance may be used to determine the outcome of a contest, in the sport in which that professional athlete or officiate competes or officiates.

 e.
 A minor.

-(17) "Resident percentage" means, for each interactive fantasy sports contest, the percentage, rounded to the nearest tenth of a percent, of the total entry fees collected from players located in Delaware, divided by the total entry fees collected from all players in interactive fantasy sports contests.
+(19) "Resident percentage" means, for each interactive fantasy sports contest, the percentage, rounded to the nearest tenth of a percent, of the entry fees collected from authorized Delaware players, divided by the entry fees collected from all authorized players in interactive fantasy sports contests.

 (a) Registration requirement. —